alfius/quickftp/README.md

 # start the server in 192.168.1.1:9000 and serve files from /tmp/dir:
 quickftp /tmp/dir -h 192.168.1.1 -p 9000
 ```

-## TODO
-### Authentication
-An easy way to setup users and password is pending.
-For now the server runs without any kind of authentication.

 ## Contributions and credits